 Did you know that Qantas points expire with 18 months of inactivity?

-While many Qantas Frequent Flyer members ensure that they ‘earn and burn’ points regularly, a surprisingly large number of people aren’t aware that Qantas points expire after 18 months of inactivity.
-And in what is arguably good luck for Qantas, many may have already surrendered points without realising.
+And while many Qantas Frequent Flyer members are still earning Qantas Points regularly, a surprisingly large number of people aren’t aware that points expire after 18 months of inactivity.

 How and when do Qantas Points expire?

-Using or earning Qantas Frequent Flyer points is known as ‘Activity’.
+Using or earning Qantas Frequent Flyer points is known as ‘activity’.
 This is the action of earning or using points.
 In the case of flights, for example, that’s the date the flight was taken.
-For other activity, this could be the day your ordered a case of Champagne via Qantas Wine, shopped at the Qantas Online Mall or purchased something with points at the Qantas Store.
+For other activities, this could be the day you ordered a case of Champagne via Qantas Wine, shopped at the Qantas Online Mall or purchased something at the Qantas Marketplace.

 Qantas points expire after 18 months of inactivity.
-So long as you’ve registered some activity in the last 18 months, your Qantas points are protected from expiry.
-The clock starts ticking from the date of your last Activity until it is reset by a subsequent Activity.
+So long as you’ve registered some form of activity in the last 18 months, your Qantas points are protected from expiry.
+The clock starts ticking from the date of your last activity until it is reset by subsequent activity.

 If you’re at risk of forfeiting Qantas points due to account activity, don’t panic.
 There are many ways to earn or use Qantas Points directly or through program partners which we’ll go into below.